 Art in General’s Ground Floor Gallery is located in the same building as our main office.

-The new gallery has its own street number with entrances on Plymouth & Pearl Streets.
+The exhibition space has its own street number with entrances on Plymouth & Pearl Streets.

 Ground Floor Gallery

 145 Plymouth Street, Dumbo, Brooklyn, NY 11201 (Map)

 20 Jay Street, Suite 210A, Dumbo, Brooklyn, NY 11201 (Map)

 145 Plymouth Street, at Pearl Street, Dumbo, Brooklyn (Map)